-Think it’s steep discount?
-Consider the incurred cost of running a store, the rent, the maintenance, the staff.
+Think it’s a steep discount?
+Consider the incurred cost of running a store, the rent, the maintenance, and the staff.
 They need to make money off your products, or they are useless to them.
 Therefore, this discount is an average across the wholesale industry.

-For bulk pricing for BestSelf, we offer quantity price-breaks based on how many units they want to buy.
+For bulk pricing for BestSelf, we offer quantity price breaks based on how many units they want to buy.
 Someone buying 100 of a product will get a better deal than someone buying 15.

 Shipping & Fulfillment